Akif-Vohra/geollm/README.md

 bindings and reactive states without a lot of overhead.
 If I think of more features in the future, maybe I would consider React?

-Following should be enable to get the frontend running.
+Following should be enough to get the frontend running.

     npm install
     npm run dev